gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 - Users can deploy clusters with pre-provisioned VPC + worker subnets + security group
 - Users can deploy clusters without Internet Gateway or NAT gateways
-- LB subnets are discovered via standard AWS tags (no explicit IDs needed)
+- LB subnets are referenced by explicit IDs (auto-tagged) or discovered via standard AWS tags
+- Ambiguous LB subnet configurations (multiple tagged subnets per AZ) are detected and rejected
 - Zero breaking changes to existing clusters
 - BYO resources are never modified or deleted by Gardener